alezago/vb_Odata/README.md

-    statusCode As Integer           'Status Code of the Response statusText As String            'Status Text of the Response headers As String               'Headers of the Response text As String                  'Content of the Response, as raw text End Type
+    statusCode As Integer           'Status Code of the Response statusText As String            'Status Text of the Response headers As String               'Headers of the Response text As String                  'Text Content of the Response, as raw text body() As Byte                  'Binary Content of the Response, as Byte array End Type
 ```